Mohamed-AlienX/DNS-Enumeration-Tool-v1.0/README.md

 5. Summarises findings in a clean and structured output format

-##⚠️ Disclaimer
+## ⚠️ Disclaimer

 This project is for educational purposes and authorised security testing only.
-Do NOT scan or test domains without explicit permission from the owner.
+Please don't scan or test domains without explicit permission from the owner.